marlowfm/marlowfm.github.io/_posts/2022-12-14-more-than-1-200-raised-for-marlow-fm-in-santas-fun-run.md

 header:
   teaser: /assets/images/news/santa-s-fun-run-2022-team-mfm.jpg
 ---
-This year's Santa's Fun Run takes place on Sunday 4th December, and we'd love you to be part of the Marlow FM team.
+W﻿e're delighted to announce that we raised more than £1,200 in Santa's Fun Run on Sunday 4th December, way over our target of £975.

 ![Team Marlow FM at Santa's Fun Run 2022]({{ site.url }}{{ site.baseurl }}/assets/images/news/santa-s-fun-run-2022-team-mfm.jpg "Team Marlow FM at Santa's Fun Run 2022")

-Join a bunch of Marlow FM presenters and listeners running, or perhaps walking, around the town dressed in Santa outfits, and maybe raise a little money too for your local community radio station.
+W﻿e'd like to thank everyone who gave so generously, and especially the Rotary Clubs of Marlow, who made a donation from their charity pool.
+The money will help Marlow FM continue to serve the community.

-If you'd like to join our team, Marlow FM presenter Chris Zaremba has put together \[this document with all the details you need]({{ site.url }}{{ site.baseurl }}/other_documents/Enter Marlow Santa's Fun Run as part of the Marlow FM team.docx){:target="_blank"}.
+W﻿e'd also like to thank everyone who joined the Marlow FM team.
+It was the first time our station had put a team together for the event - a big thank you to Chris Zaremba for making it happen.

-If you'd prefer to send a donation our way instead, [our fundraising page is here](https://www.justgiving.com/crowdfunding/marlowfm-runningteam-1){:target="_blank"}.
+W﻿ell done everyone!